jkotlinski/lsdpatch/README.md

 ## License

-Copyright (C) 2001-2017 by Johan Kotlinski

-This project is licensed under the MIT License, see the [LICENSE](LICENSE) file for more details.
+This project is released under the [LICENSE](MIT LICENSE).

+Filedrop.java: Copyright (C) 2007 by Robert Harder.
+No rights reserved.
+StretchIcon.java: Copyright (C) 2016 by Darryl Burke.
+No rights reserved.